FeitianTech/OpenSK_USB/docs/hardware.md

 <img alt="OpenSK bootloader mode" src="../images/bootloader_opensk.png" width="900px">
 This means it is in bootloader mode.
 ###2.
 Linux
-On Linux (e.g., Ubuntu), Open Terminal and run
+On Linux (e.g., Ubuntu), Open Terminal.
+After you plug in the USB dongle, or the USB dongle is changed between bootload mode and normal working mode, run `lsusb` on Terminal.

 ```
 $ lsusb
 ```